 However, despite its close relations with WGAN, PWAN has a unique property that WGAN does not have: PWAN can automatically omit a fraction of data in the training process.
 This property can be theoretically explained by observing the learned potential function $\vf^*$.
-As for PWAN, $||\nabla \vf^*||=1$ or $||\nabla \vf^*|| =0$ on the input data (Corollary~\ref{qualitative_des_M_2} and~\ref{qualitative_des_D_2} in the appendix), \ie, the data points with $0$ gradients will be omitted during training, because they do not contribute to the update of $\theta$ in~\eqref{gradient_app}.
+As for PWAN, $||\nabla \vf^*||=1$ or $||\nabla \vf^*|| =0$ on the input data (Corollary~4 and~3 in the appendix), \ie, the data points with $0$ gradients will be omitted during training, because they do not contribute to the update of $\theta$ in~\eqref{gradient_app}.
 While for WGAN, $||\nabla \vf^*||=1$ on the input data (Corollary 1 in~\cite{gulrajani2017improved}), \ie, no data point will be omitted.
 This property suggests that PWAN can be used as a drop-in enhancement of WGAN to handle ``dirty'' datasets.
 An illustrative example in generative modeling can be found in Appx.~B.3.

 Finally, we note that PWAN has an intuitive adversarial explanation as an analogue of WGAN: Let $\alpha$ and $\beta_\theta$ be the distribution of real and fake data respectively.
 During the training process, $\vf_{w,h}$ is trying to discriminate $\alpha$ and $\beta_\theta$ by assigning each data point a realness score in range $[-h, 0]$.
 The points with the highest score $0$ or the lowest score $-h$ are regarded as the ``realest'' or ``fakest'' points respectively.
 Meanwhile, $\mathcal{T}_\theta$ is trying to cheat $\vf_{w,h}$ by gradually moving the fake data points to obtain higher scores.
 However, it does not tend to move the ``fakest'' points, as their scores cannot be changed easily.
 The training process ends when $\mathcal{T}_\theta$ cannot make further improvements.